If you’re looking for a tasty meal that doesn’t take a lot of time, try this tomato spinach pasta with spicy shrimp.

 Preparing the pasta and spicy shrimp

 When I thought about how I wanted this pasta dish to taste and be presented, I thought cajun spicy, and tomatoey, but not a heavy sauce.
 Just enough sauce to coat everything.
-To spice up the shrimp, I used Mike’s Seasonings, all purpose “spicy recipe.”
-It is quite similar to Paul Prudhomme’s, Blackened redfish magic.
+To spice up the shrimp, I used an>Mike’s Seasonings, an all-purpose “spicy recipe.”
+It is quite similar to Paul Prudhomme’s, Blackened Redfish magic.

 To further turn up the heat, I added some crushed red pepper flakes.
 It’s easy to adjust how much spiciness you want in the dish because there is ample time for tasting when the vegetable broth is cooking and before the spinach gets wilted in.
 You could also add some cayenne pepper or minced jalapeno peppers.